4 Simple Tips: Your Estate Planning Checklist

 Should you need any of these terms clarified, it’s best to speak with an estate planning attorney.
 If you’ve already created a good foundational estate plan, then your next step is to consider whether you need advanced estate planning.
 A good estate planning attorney can integrate advanced planning with the plan you already have in place.

 Circumstances in your life also may have changed.
 If you’ve gotten married or divorced, had or adopted children, bought or sold a business, retired, moved across the state or cross-country, or lost your spouse, consider consulting a legal professional because any of these life events can have a direct impact on your estate plan.
 Estate and gift tax laws change over time and will impact your initial estate plan as well.
 Review and update your estate plan with a qualified professional estate attorney.
 Learn how a LegalShield membership can help you create your estate plan.

 This is not intended to be legal advice.
 Please contact a professional for further information.

-Start Your Legalshield Plan and Speak with an Attorney About Estate Planning
+Start Your Legalshield Plan and Speak with a Lawyer About Estate Planning